karito122/Poverty-project/README.md

 # The content and organization of the replication documentation:

 The documentation for the paper is stored in folders that are organized as illustrated below:

-# “Replication-Documentation” (the main folder)

-# “Documents” (sub-folder of the “Replication-Documentation” folder)

-ReadMe.pdf: This document.

-Final report_ISDS.pdf:  The research paper for which this replication documentation has been prepared.